RupertAvery/DiffusionToolkit/README.md

 You may also add the checkpoint model root folder, but it's not used yet.

+You can set what file extensions to scan for.
+Don't include an asterisk, but do include the dot, and separate with commas e.g. `.png, .jpg`

+You can also set the number of images to appear on a page.

 The app will immediately scan your folders for images.
 They will be saved into a SQLite database at `%APPDATA%\DiffusionToolkit\diffusion-toolkit.db`.

 After a while, you will get a notice upon completion.
 You can now begin searching via prompt.